 Michigan Center for the Book - Activities

 The Center for the Book's mission includes promoting reading, authors and Michigan's literary heritage.
-To do so, we create and maintain resources such as the Michigan Authors & Illustrators database, a searchable record of Michigan authors present and past.
-We do projects such as the Literary Landmarks, which draw attention to notable literary places in Michigan.
+We create and maintain resources such as the Michigan Authors & Illustrators database and the Literary Landmarks.
 These activities bring the wonder of Michigan's literary world to people at home and in libraries across the state.

 The Michigan Center for the Book created Michigan related Read posters!
 The posters of Michigan celebrities reading were sent to all public and school libraries.
-Our goal is to have the posters draw attention to Michigan literature and libraries and influence children and young adults to read.
-The poster models share in our goal of encouraging reading and graciously volunteered their time and images.
+The posters draw attention to Michigan literature and libraries and influence children and young adults to read.

 - Preserving Michigan's Literary Heritage

 The Center works with local groups and the United for Libraries (Association of Library Trustees, Advocates, Friends and Foundations) Program to fund Literary Landmarks in Michigan.
 The program encourages the preservation of historic literary sites and Michigan's literary heritage.